 - Sometimes muscle weakness or sensory disturbances can occur.

 Why is important to make that distinction?
-Because knowing that Tramadol acts on our nerve cells, we can better understand how it affects us other than simple pain relief.
+Because knowing that Tramadol acts on the nerve cells, we can better understand how it affects the body other than simple pain relief.

 Medicinal Use Of Tramadol

 The primary purpose of Tramadol is, of course, to relief pain.
 Tramadol doses are available in tablets that are taken orally.
 They come in immediate- or extended-release form.
-It is tricky to calculate the exact dose for without a doctor’s instructions, as it must high enough to treat the pain, but small enough to not cause side effects.
-For every dose is an exact price.
-Here you can learn how much does Tramadol cost on the street.
+It is tricky to calculate the exact dose for without a doctor’s instructions,.

 Example of safe doses:

 - Treatment for adults to treat chronic pain can be an immediate-release tablet in the following format: The initial dose consists of 25 mg a day.
 Then titrate by increments of 25 mg every three days to until reaching a daily dose of four times 25 mg.
-Next, every three days you can increase each dose by 50 mg until you reach the dosage of 50 mg a day.
+Next, every three days patients can increase each dose by 50 mg until they reach the dosage of 50 mg a day.
+Note that only a doctor can decide on such schedule.

 - Usually 50-100 mg can be taken when needed every 4-6 hours, but not more than 400 mg per day.

-- Guidelines for extended-release tablets are different, as you only take one dose per day: after the initial single 100 mg dose the first day, you can increase by 100 mg every five days until you get the maximum amount of 300 mg.
+- Guidelines for extended-release tablets are different, as a person only takes one dose per day: after the initial single 100 mg dose the first day, they can increase by 100 mg every five days until they get the maximum amount of 300 mg.
+Again, only a doctor should decide on the correct dosage increase.

 Doses are adjusted individually, depending on: